Johnnie Johnson (RAF officer): Flight training

-In August 1939, Johnson was finally accepted by the RAFVR and began training at weekends at the airfield Stapleford Tawney, a satellite airfield of RAF North Weald.
+In August 1939, Johnson was finally accepted by the RAFVR and began training at weekends at the airfield at Stapleford Tawney, a satellite airfield of RAF North Weald.
 There he received ground instruction on airmanship.
 Taught by retired service pilots of 21 Elementary & Reserve Flying Training School, Johnson trained on the de Havilland Tiger Moth biplane.
 Upon the outbreak of war in September 1939, with the rank of sergeant, Johnson entrained for Cambridge.
 He arrived at the 2nd Initial Training Wing to begin flight instruction.
 He was interviewed by senior officers in which he said his profession and knowledge of topography, surveying and mapping would make him more useful in a reconnaissance role.
 The wing commander agreed, but nonetheless, Johnson was selected for fighter pilot training and given the service number 754750 with the rank of sergeant.
 Johnson and several hundred others were entrained for Cambridge and the 2 initial Training Wing.
 While assigned here Johnson learned basic military drill, sometimes given the slang name "square bashing".

 By December 1939, Johnson began his initial training at 22 EFTS (Elementary Flying Training School), Cambridge.
 He flew only three times in December 1939 and eight in January 1940, all as second pilot.
 On 29 February 1940, Johnson flew solo for the first time in Tiger Moth N6635.
 On 15 March and 24 April, he passed a 50-minute flight test followed by two night flights the following day.
 The chief flying instructor passed him on 6 May.
 He then moved to 5 FTS at Sealand before completing training at 7 OTU (Operational Training Unit) – RAF Hawarden in Wales flying the Miles Master N7454 where he earned his instrument, navigation, night-flying ratings and practised forced landings.
 After training was complete on 7 August 1940, Johnson received his "wings" and was immediately inducted into the General Duties Branch of the RAF as a pilot officer with 55 hours and 5 minutes solo flying.